Skip to content

 Code Documentation#

-• Docstrings: Use Google-style docstrings for all public functions
+• Docstrings: Google-style for all public functions

-• Type Hints: Include comprehensive type annotations
+• Type Hints: Comprehensive annotations

-• Examples: Provide usage examples in docstrings
+• Examples: Usage examples in docstrings

 def process_story(story_text: str, options: StoryOptions) -> ProcessedStory: